alaiacano/sifter-api/README.md

+**Sifter** is an API for running [multi-armed bandit](https://en.wikipedia.org/wiki/Multi-armed_bandit) experiments.

+It's based on:

+* [finatra](https://www.github.com/twitter/finatra) for the web server
+* [sifter-lib](https:/www.github.com/alaiacano/sifter-lib) for the bandit algorithms

+To run:

 ```
 JAVA_OPTS="-Dlog.service.output=/dev/stdout -Dlog.access.output=/dev/stdout" ./sbt run
 ```

+# Status
+You are looking at the first commit, based on pretty much all of the default Twitter Server options.

 # Glossary
 * Experiment - a particular test you want to run.
 There will be different variants (Arms) that get selected.
 Testing if a user prefers clicking on `Red`, `Green`, or `Blue` links is an experiment.